 This appeal arose after Hueston Hennigan successfully obtained class decertification at the district court, and Class Plaintiff/Appellee Lambert missed the deadline set forth in Rule 23(f), to file a petition for permission to appeal the order in the Ninth Circuit.
 The Ninth Circuit nevertheless found that Rule 23(f) was subject to equitable exceptions, and then applied those exceptions to excuse Lambert’s late filing and reverse the district court.
 Hueston Hennigan sought certiorari of the Ninth Circuit’s decision, which the Supreme Court granted in June.

-Nutraceutical was also represented at the U.S. Supreme Court by partner Steven N. Feldman and associates Joseph Reiter and Michael Todisco.
+Nutraceutical was also represented at the U.S. Supreme Court by John Hueston, Joseph Reiter and Michael Todisco.

 See Law360 article, “Justices Weigh Missed Deadline In Nutraceutical False Ad Suit.”